Financial Aid

 Federal Financial Aid

 Students may receive federal financial aid as a full-time or part-time student.
 Part-time attendance will be prorated accordingly.
 To remain eligible, the student must meet the conditions of minimum satisfactory academic progress (SAP).
-See the Satisfactory Academic Progress section in this catalog.
+See the Satisfactory Academic Progress section in the catalog.

 Terms of Payment